-Dare to Invent is a webisode series from Davison that shows what can happen when everyday people with ideas take the leap of faith – and Dare to Invent.
-Each 6-8-minute webisode features the true story of a real person’s journey through the challenging process of bringing their idea to life, and then trying to take it to the masses.
+Dare to Invent® is a television series that was featured on the Lifetime Channel.
+It is the first time that anyone has ever captured an inventor’s experience from the genesis of an idea to it being brought to market.
+These scaled down versions show what can happen when everyday people with ideas take the leap of faith – and Dare to Invent.
+Each episode features the true story of a real person’s journey of bringing their idea to life in an entertaining way.
+Grab yourself some popcorn and enjoy the show!

 Melanie was an “on again, off again” baker from Chicago, who only baked when the moment struck her.
 While baking brownies in the kitchen one day, Melanie began to cook up a product idea that would provide a Better Way to quickly and precisely cut a tray of brownies into the same size.
 When Melanie came to Davison, she had already spent a lot of time and money on a patent for her idea.
 However, things changed when buyers showed more interest in cupcakes and not brownies!
 With cupcakes in and brownies out, Davison invented the world’s first Half N Half Cupcake Pan for Melanie – a fun twist on an old favorite!
 Though Melanie’s battle with cancer ultimately took her too early, her brother, Richard, is proud to see the success of his sister’s invention.